 Need to get up to speed on a particular industry or aspect of work?
 Podcasts can be invaluable - especially as you can listen along on your phone wherever you are and whatever you’re doing.

-Chances are, you’ve spent many hours with other like-minded parents and their children since you left work - now’s the time to draw on the friendships nurtured at baby groups, nursery and the school gates.
+Social media is a brilliant place to find work, but don’t forget real-life ‘in person’ contacts.
+In particular, the parent scene.
+Chances are, you’ve spent many hours with other like-minded parents and their children since you left work.
+Now’s the time to draw on the friendships nurtured at baby groups, nursery and the school gates.
 Do you know anyone who works in a similar field and knows of job opportunities?

+How about wider friends and family?
+Or the people you meet at parties and evening events?
 You never know where you might bump into someone who knows of a role that’d be perfect for you to start back with.
 Prepare a brief pitch of what you’re looking for, and what makes you qualified for the kind of job you’re after.

 Don’t forget that bringing up children hones a multitude of skills that employers are crying out for,.
 So it’s time for a mindset shift.
 Rather than asking ‘Why would anyone employ me?’, ask yourself ‘Why would anyone not?’